canonical/k8s-snap/docs/src/_parts/cis/etcd.md

 Remediation:

-Edit the etcd daemon configuration file /etc/default/etcd on the master node and set the below variable.
+Edit the etcd daemon configuration file /etc/default/etcd on the master node and set the following variable.
 ETCD_CLIENT_CERT_AUTH=true

 #### Control 2.3